ze-nto/instagram-clone-dio/README.md

-# Intagram Login Page Clone
+# Intagram's Login Page Clone

 The goal of this exercise was cloning the Intagram's login page using HTML and CSS3.
 We use flexbox positioning technique.